ashleyhuxley/fionatale/README.md

 # fionatale

 A minigame based on UNDERTALE by Toby Fox.
-This game is designed to run on a Raspberry Pi with a 320 x 240 LCD display and a NES controller.
+This game is designed to run on a Raspberry Pi with a 320 x 240 LCD display and a NES controller, although it will run on Linux and Windows and can be controlled using a keyboard (Arrow Keys + A, B and Space).

+Fionatale features my original character, Fiona Sapphire, as a character to beat in an Undertale style encounter.

+Choose your weapon from one of four things that Fiona does not like.
+Fiona despises hunting, so choosing the hunting horn will unlock hard mode.
+A mystery item can be unlocked using a particular sequence of key presses...

+The object of the game is to work out how to spare Fiona by taking the correct sequence of actions, in true Undertale style.
+It is also possible to fight, and Fiona will attack the player using her two attacks - swiping with her paw, or screaming at the player - she's a Fennec after all!

 ## Dependencies